The-Marcy-Lab-School/CLI-Task-Manager/README.md

 ## Application Investigation

-### Objective

-By answering these questions, you will think critically about how the application is designed and understand WHY it is designed in this way.
-Your aim should be:
+By answering these questions, you will be required to think critically about how the application is designed and understand WHY it is designed in this way.
+Your aim should be to:
-* to learn as much as you can from this application so that you can build an application of your own that leverages these same skills
+* learn as much as you can from this application so that you can build an application of your own that leverages these same skills
-* to communicate clearly about the concepts you are using and the decisions you made for how you implement them.
+* communicate clearly about the concepts you are using and the decisions you make for how you implement them.

 ### Data Types